healthyregions/.github/profile/README.md

   - **TIGER/Line Shapefiles** have official, unsimplified geometries and should be used for geospatial analysis [learn more](https://www.census.gov/geographies/mapping-files/time-series/geo/tiger-line-file.html)
     - *We don't have these in the pipeline yet, but hope to eventually...*

   Feel free to download and use these for your own projects.

-  - **GeoJSON** A simple plain text format that is good for small to medium size datasets and can be used in a wide variety of web and desktop software [learn more](https://geojson.org/)
-  - **Shapefiles** Used in scripting and desktop software for performant display and analysis [learn more](https://www.geographyrealm.com/what-is-a-shapefile/)
-    - Tip: `geopandas` should allow you to directly open remote zip files with something like this [learn more](https://geopandas.org/en/stable/docs/reference/api/geopandas.read_file.html):

-            import geopandas as gpd
-            gpd.read_file("/vsizip//vsicurl/https://herop-geodata.s3.us-east-2.amazonaws.com/oeps/state-2010-500k-shp.zip")
-  - **PMTiles** A "cloud-native" vector format that is very fast in the right web mapping environment [learn more](https://docs.protomaps.com/pmtiles/)
+See below for how to use each file format.

   ### Cartographic Boundaries 2010 (500k)